react-native-async-storage/async-storage/docs/API.md

 **Returns**:

-`Promise` object resolving when the set operation is completed.
+`Promise` resolving when the set operation is completed.

+`Promise` can be also rejects in case of underlying storage error.

 **Example**: